 Papal legate Arnaud was also responsible for the Cathar capture and surrender at Carcassonne.

-The last Crusades, led by King Louis VIII in 1226, wiped out a majority of the Cathars.
+The last Crusades, led by King Louis VIII in 1226, wiped out most Cathars.
 Many believers went deep underground.
-Some towns surrendered without a fight and some resisted the Crusaders.
-The struggle continued through 1229 when the Inquisition established itself in Toulouse.
+Some towns surrendered without a fight, and some resisted the Crusaders.
+The persecution continued through 1229 when the Inquisition established itself in Toulouse.
 Crusaders captured and destroyed the Cathar stronghold of Montségur in the Pyrenees in 1244.
 By the end of the 14th century, Catharism supposedly no longer existed.

 Raphael Lemkin, the 20th-century originator of the word “genocide,” referred to the Albigensian Crusade as “one of the most conclusive cases of genocide in religious history.”